Omar Imady: Center for Syrian Studies

 After careers at the UNDP, and the New York Institute of Technology (Amman Campus), Imady joined the Center for Syrian Studies at the University of St Andrews in 2012.
-He was the Deputy Director of the Center, Managing Editor of the Center's journal, Syria Studies, and a Senior Fellow.
-In this capacity, he wrote regularly to the Center's blog Inspired by Syria, and appeared frequently on TV and Radio channels, including FRANCE 24, TRT World, and Euronews.
-In the spring of 2021, Imady left the Center for Syrian Studies to become a full time author.
+He was the deputy director of the center, Managing Editor of the center's journal, Syria Studies, and a Senior Fellow.
+In this capacity, he wrote regularly to the center's blog Inspired by Syria, and appeared frequently on TV and Radio channels, including FRANCE 24, TRT World, and Euronews.
+In the spring of 2021, Imady left the Center for Syrian Studies to become a full time author, though he remains a Fellow at the centre.